 3. POINT STANDINGS • 250 points are awarded to the winner of each tournament, 249 to 2nd, 248 to 3rd, etc., and 375 points are awarded to the winner of each super tournament, 374 to 2nd, 373 to 3rd, etc. Every angler participating in a tournament receives a minimum of 20 points, and every angler participating in a super tournament receives a minimum of 30 points.
 Anglers must earn weight credit to receive points (above the minimum) for their finish.
 Any angler who is unable to fish because his or her assigned boater or co-angler withdrew from competition after the pretournament meeting and a replacement is not available will receive 20 points at qualifiers and 30 points at super tournaments.
-The top 45 boaters and co-anglers from the final point standings in each division (ties resolved by total weight, then total number of fish, then total number of live fish) and the winner of each tournament (who has paid an entry fee for all five tournaments in a division and fished at least two tournaments in the same division) qualify for a 2022 regional and receive priority entry into the 2023 Toyota Series.
+The top 45 boaters and co-anglers from the final point standings in each division (ties resolved by total weight, then total number of fish, then total number of live fish) and the winner of each tournament (who has paid an entry fee for all five tournaments in a division and fished at least two tournaments in the same division) qualify for a 2023 regional and receive priority entry into the 2024 Toyota Series.
 If a tournament winner is also ranked in the top 45 in the final points standings in a division, the next angler in rank will be invited to the regional.
 If a qualified angler is unable to attend a regional, the next person in the point standings may be invited.
-The top six boaters and co-anglers at each regional and the Wild Card qualify for the 2023 All-American.
-The highest-finishing boater and co-angler from each regional and the Wild Card at the 2023 All-American qualify for the 2023 Toyota Series Championship.
+The top six boaters and co-anglers at each regional and the Wild Card qualify for the 2024 All-American.
+The highest-finishing boater and co-angler from each regional and the Wild Card at the 2024 All-American qualify for the 2024 Toyota Series Championship.
+The 2024 All-American qualifies for REDCREST 2025.